San Francisco in One Day

 5:00 – 9:30: Watch a Giant’s game!

 Whether or not you’re a fan of baseball, everyone can have fun at a San Francisco Giant’s game!
 The ballpark is located right along the Bay and offers a unique perspective of the city.
-Get there early to have plenty of time explore the stadium and scout out the best dinner options.
+Get there early to have plenty of time explore the stadium and scout out the best dining options.
 There are also several apparel stores around the park, so allow some extra time to browse through those if you want some souvenir fan gear to take home.

 For more ideas about visiting San Francisco on the cheap, check out: